How to Frame a Garage Door Opening

 One issue that we run in to quite often is when the 2’x6″ lumber that the track mounts to does not go all the way to the floor.
 In some cases, the block or brick foundation is wider than the wall built above it.
 See the attached image.
 In this case, you will have to chip away the brick so that the lumber is 1/4″ from the floor.
 It is best practice that there is a small space between the floor and lumber to keep the wood from rotting.

 Thank you for visiting our website.
 I would love to know how we may be able to restructure the content on this page to make the instructions more clear.
 Feel free to leave a comment below.
-If you are in the Charlotte area and you are in the market for a new garage door give us a call.
+If you are in the Charlotte or Raleigh area and are in the market for a new garage door give us a call.